FredHutch/target-data-viz/README.md

 *Note*: The app is password protected - contact the app creator (aleonti@fredhutch.org) to be granted access.

-All mRNA gene expression values are in transcripts per million (TPM) and were aligned to GRCh37-lite/hg19.
+All mRNA gene expression values are in transcripts per million (TPM).
 All miRNA expression values are in reads per million mapped reads (RPM) and were annotated using miRbase v21 annotations.

 The scripts & app are created and maintained by Amanda Leonti in Soheil Meshinchi's lab.